 So one could have been forgiven for approaching their team-up with a little caution.
-But “Joe,” an adaptation of the novel by Larry Brown, is by some distance the strongest work
+But “Joe,” an adaptation of the novel by Larry Brown, and which premieres in competition at the Venice Film Festival today, is by some distance the strongest work

 either have done in a while.
 It’s not exactly doing anything new, but it’s a muscular and textured piece of work that shifts assuredly through tones and

 genre, features a rich and rewarding performance from Cage, and another excellent turn from his young co-star Tye Sheridan (“ The Tree Of Life,” “Mud”).

 In advance of the screening, the latter film has been something of a comparison point—the premise, of an ex-con (Cage) in the Deep South befriending

 a troubled kid (Sheridan) whose family are in dire economic straits, seems to be eerily similar to Jeff Nichols’ acclaimed sleeper hit.

 There are certainly moments of crossover—snakes, sinister villains with a grudge, a climactic shootout.
 But Joe’s a very different character from Mud,

 and the film takes a very different tone.

 From the first shot—in which Sheridan’s Gary admonishes his drunken father Wade (first-time actor Gary Poulter), who slaps him, only to